top of page

 The NDAA still has a way to go before it is finalized, and many of these amendments may undergo further changes.
 OCC Project will continue to monitor developments and provide updates as new information emerges.

-At OCC Project, we understand how complex these policies can be and what they mean for military families navigating child care challenges.
+At Operation Child Care Project, we understand how complex these policies can be and what they mean for military families navigating child care challenges.
 We are here to help families decipher these programs and advocate for solutions that meet their needs.
 If you have questions or need assistance, please reach out to us—we’re here for you every step of the way.